gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

 *   Carefully inspect any strings you pass to eval or assign to innerHTML via a JSNI method
 *   Take care in your native JSNI methods to not do anything that would expose you to attacks

 The GWT team is considering adding support for standard string inspection to the GWT library.
 You would use this to validate any untrusted string to determine if it contains unsafe data (such as a `<script>` tag.)
 The idea is that you'd use this method to help you inspect any strings you need to pass to innerHTML or eval.
 However, this functionality is only being considered right now, so for the time being it's still important to do your own inspections.
-Be sure to follow the guidelines above -- and be sure to be paranoid!
+Be sure to follow the guidelines above &mdash; and be sure to be paranoid!

 ### XSRF and GWT <a id="xsrf"></a>

-  Also see [GWT RPC XSRF protection](../doc/latest/DevGuideSecurityRpcXsrf.html) -- Explains how to protect GWT RPCs against XSRF attacks using RPC tokens introduced in GWT 2.3.
+  Also see [GWT RPC XSRF protection](../doc/latest/DevGuideSecurityRpcXsrf.html) &mdash; Explains how to protect GWT RPCs against XSRF attacks using RPC tokens introduced in GWT 2.3.

 You can take steps to make your GWT application less vulnerable to XSRF attacks.
 The same techniques that you might use to protect other AJAX code will also work to protect your GWT application.